Blueberry Lemon Cream Scones

 For longer storage, wrap frozen scones tightly with plastic wrap and transfer to a freezer bag until ready to use.
 Freeze unbaked scones up to 1 month for best texture.

-Did you try this Easy Blueberry Scone Recipe?
+Did you try this Blueberry Lemon Scones Recipe?
 Let me know by leaving a comment and rating below!

 - Prep Time: 20 minutes